nschan/nf-plotsv/README.md

 # nf-plotsv

 Here, whole genome alignments are created, oriented if needed, and then passed to syri and then to plotsr.
-The workflow is called `plotsv`, but the repo is named `nf-syri` and I am too lazy to make new one..

 # Usage